-“When the federal government purchases a drug covered by Medicare — the cost of which is shared by American seniors who take the drug and American taxpayers — it should insist on, at a minimum, the lowest price at which the manufacturer sells that drug to any other developed nation,” the order said.
+The addiction centers in tampa said “When the federal government purchases a drug covered by Medicare — the cost of which is shared by American seniors who take the drug and American taxpayers — it should insist on, at a minimum, the lowest price at which the manufacturer sells that drug to any other developed nation,.”

 The order signed Sunday replaces the July order while expanding upon the drugs that Medicare can insist upon getting the most-favored-nation deal.